COSC3020/pancake-sort-kkrweb/README.md

 //

 Start Date: 4 Feb 2025
-Response Added: 13 Feb 2025
+Response Added: 13 Feb 2025, prior to first feedback request

 Name: Kane Kriz

 //

 RESPONSE:
-The asymptotic runtime of my pancake sorting algorithm is as follows:
+The asymptotic runtime of my pancake sorting algorithm is as follows...separated as specified within the problem details:

 In terms of the number of comparisons of pancakes, the asymptotic runtime of the algorithm can be seen via considering the for loop in pancakeSort where it iterates through x = arrLen0-1 to x >= 1.
 Each iteration of the loop makes approximately n comparisons to find the maximum element in the relevant, currently considered subarray.